scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 - Change header for comments to say 'replying to' or something else ✅
 - For some reason, the options menu doesnt close after a successfully submitted comment in <Post>
-- Need to confirm sending requests via profilePages works and
+- Need to confirm sending requests via profilePages works ✅
 - profile options in <UserSettings> to be seperate modals
 - scrollTo for:
 	- clicking on username within <Log>